Skip to Main Content

 The world of social science data curation has been shaped by the collaborative efforts begun in 1962 of the Inter-university Consortium for Political and Social Research, housed at the University of Michigan.
 At http://www.icpsr.umich.edu/files/ICPSR/access/dataprep.pdf there is a 47 page guide to preparing data for archiving.
 Best practices for dataset preparation are applicable to all disciplines.

 The Data Documentation Initiative is another international collaboration that was created to support the sharing of social sciences datasets.
-See Data Archiving and Networked Services (DANS) for a list of best practices in documenting data collections.
+See Data Archiving and Networked Services (DANS) for best practices in documenting data collections.

 Information for Data Providers